-In Louisiana, as in every state, car insurance is sure to play a big part in any claim brought after a traffic accident:
+Car insurance is sure to play a big part in any claim brought after a traffic accident in Louisiana, so let's take a closer look at the state's rules.

 Your liability coverage will kick in if any family member is driving your vehicle, or if you've given someone else permission to use it.
 It will likely also cover you if you get into an accident in a rental car.